getcarina/getcarina.com/_tutorials/preview-jekyll-with-docker-on-windows.md

     echo "  Your site will be available at http://$(docker-machine ip $DOCKER_MACHINE_NAME):4000" echo "***********************************************************"

-    # Translate our current directory into the file share mounted in the docker host
+    # Translate your current directory into the file share mounted in the Docker host
     $host_vol = $pwd.Path.Replace("C:\", "/c/").Replace("\", "/")
     echo "Mounting $($pwd.Path) ($host_vol) to /src on the Docker container"